Coliving in Madrid

 Name Avg.
 Price/m Coliving Type Coworking Community Manager Reviews

-Node Spain - Barcelona Office 5.0 (4)
+Node Spain - Barcelona Office Shared Flat 5.0 (4)

-Hamlet's Friends Co-living 5.0 (24)
+Hamlet's Friends Co-living Social 5.0 (24)

-COLIVE - Coliving Madrid €850 SHARED_FLAT NO_MANAGER 4.9 (59)
+COLIVE - Coliving Madrid €850 Shared Flat No community manager 4.9 (59)

-Live it Chamberi Madrid Coliving 4.7 (307)
+Live it Chamberi Madrid Coliving Social 4.7 (307)

-Live It Gran Vía, Madrid Coliving €3,653 APARTMENTS NO_MANAGER 4.6 (339)
+Live It Gran Vía, Madrid Coliving €3,653 Social No community manager 4.6 (339)

-Urban Campus Atocha, Madrid, Coliving €1,300 4.6 (14)
+Urban Campus Atocha, Madrid, Coliving €1,300 Social 4.6 (14)

-Trees Coliving €1,150 APARTMENTS NO_MANAGER 4.3 (6)
+Trees Coliving €1,150 Apartments No community manager 4.3 (6)

-A list of all Colivings in Madrid
+All Colivings in Madrid

-Frequently Asked Questions about Colivings in Madrid
+Frequently Asked Questions about Coliving in Madrid

 Coliving in Madrid typically costs between €650 and €1,300 per month, all-inclusive.
 Entry-level shared apartments start from around €650/m, while premium spaces with dedicated coworking areas, community events, and full services range from €1,000–€1,300/m.
 Prices include WiFi, all utilities, and weekly common-area cleaning.